What Is Employee Theft?

-In the UK, employee theft costs businesses more than £190 million every year.
+In the UK, employee theft costs businesses more than £183 million every year (2022 study).
 On top of this, employee fraud is responsible for another £40 million in losses.
 Employee stealing can have an enormous impact on a business – reducing profits, limiting its chances of success, and possibly endangering its future.
 It also poses a number of management problems for employers.
 Here, we take a look at how employers can best handle the process of identifying, confronting, and dealing with an employee who is accused of theft.

 Though employee theft is not entirely preventable, businesses can take steps to minimise the possibility of it taking place.
 Workplaces shouldn’t turn to ‘Big Brother’ options, though, as this can undermine trust levels, and even encroach on employees’ human rights.
 However, a system of effective checks and balances should be in place to limit the opportunities any potential thief has to steal from the business.
 This could include monitoring equipment, right through to robust cyber-security measures.